Golden Brown

-"Golden Brown" is a song by the English rock band the Stranglers released as a 7-inch single on EMI's Liberty label in 1982, noted for its distinctive harpsichord instrumentation.
-It was the second single released from the band's sixth studio album La folie (1981) and peaked at No. 2 in the UK Singles Chart, the band's highest ever placing in that chart.
-It has also been recorded by many other artists.
+"Golden Brown" is a song by the English rock band the Stranglers, released as a 7-inch single on EMI's Liberty label in 1982.
+Noted for its distinctive harpsichord instrumentation, it was the second single released from the band's sixth studio album La Folie (1981).
+The single peaked at No. 2 on the UK Singles Chart, making it the band's highest-charting single in the country.